DaanDemaecker/VulkanRenderer/README.md

 The renderer can render a simple skybox when given 6 images to form a cube map.

 - ***Shadow mapping***
-The single, directional light now casts shadows, objects can be toggled for shadow mapping when the user doesn't want an object to cast a shadow.
+The single, directional light casts shadows, objects can be toggled for shadow mapping when the user doesn't want an object to cast a shadow.

+- ***Camera types***
+The camera can easily be toggled between different types, current supported types:
+    - Perspective
+    - Orthographic

 ## Future goals
 - ***Particles***